Beneath The Surface Of Masters: Pippa Jones and Brenda GraceApril 14, 2015

 BG: I love being in the water – especially in an open air pool in the hot sun!
 I love being in a team and working together and I love the feeling of being fit.

-What are you most proud of out of the water water?
+What are you most proud of out of the water?

 PJ: Coaching City of Sheffield women for 10 years between 1993 and 2003 during which time we became British champions and reached the final rounds of the European Club Championships twice.
 The best moment was beating Nice in Nice in front of a huge French home crowd.

-BG: I’m very proud to have been part of the group who set up English Roses Masters Water Polo in 2012 – exactly 30 years after the same women persuaded the ASA to officially accept the women’s game in 1982.
+BG: I’m very proud to have been part of the group who set up English Roses Masters Water Polo in 2012.
+It was exactly 30 years after the same women persuaded the ASA to officially accept the women’s game in 1982.
 Prior to this there was major opposition to us playing what was perceived to be a men’s only game.

-- Click here to find out how you can get involved with Masters aquatics.
+- Click here to find out how you can get involved with water polo.